dzianis-dashkevich/vhs-next/README.md

 `Image Timeline` reflects the image playlist (ext-x-image-stream-inf) or (ext-x-iframe-stream-inf)

 Once a user loads a source, we group renditions into Rendition Groups and select the appropriate rendition group by initial bandwidth.
 Once the main media playlist is loaded, we should create a `PlayerTimeline`.
 We should select the first segments to load based on `Start Time` and update the `index`.

 ![hls-vod-load-timelines](./resources/hls-vod-load-timelines.svg)

 ## HLS VOD (Continuous loading within one rendition group)

-`BufferBehind` is configurable value of seconds to keep in the buffer behind the play head.
+`BufferBehind` is a configurable value in seconds to keep in the buffer behind the playhead.
 Everything else will be removed from the buffer.

-`BufferAhead` is configurable value of seconds to buffer ahead of the play head. (buffer goal).
+`BufferAhead` is a configurable value in seconds to buffer ahead of the play head. (buffer goal).

-In the following example we're continuously loading segments within one rendition group.
+In the following example, we continuously load segments within one rendition group.
-- We select next segment using `++index` approach.
+- We select the next segment using the `++index` approach.
-- We should use `buffered.end` as a start pts/dts for next segment.
+- We should use `buffered.end` as a start pts/dts for the next segment.
-- We don't care about discontinuities or rollover since we override original timestamps, but we still have to reset parsers that may have in-memory data and can parse through multiple segments (such as cea-608/708).
+- We don't care about discontinuities or rollover since we override original timestamps.
+However, we still have to reset parsers that may have in-memory data and can parse through multiple segments (such as cea-608/708).

 So, In this particular example:

-`MainTimeline` buffered segment 2 and 3.
-Both are covered with `BufferBehind` so no segment to remove from the buffer.
-We still have to load segment 4 and 5 to cover `BufferAhead`.
+`MainTimeline` buffered segments 2 and 3.
+Both are covered with `BufferBehind,` so there is no segment to remove from the buffer.
+We still have to load segments 4 and 5 to cover `BufferAhead`.

-`AudioTimeline` buffered 3,4,5,6 and 7.
-All are covered with `BufferBehind` so no segment to remove from the buffer.
-We still have to load segments 8, 9, 10 to cover `BufferAhead`.
+`AudioTimeline` buffered segments 3, 4, 5, 6, and 7.
+All are covered with `BufferBehind,` so there is no segment to remove from the buffer.
+We still have to load segments 8, 9, and 10 to cover `BufferAhead`.

-`TextTimeline` buffered 5,6,7,8,9,10,11,12 and 13.
-All are covered with `BufferBehind` so no segment to remove from the buffer.
+`TextTimeline` buffered 5,6,7,8,9,10,11,12, and 13.
+All are covered with `BufferBehind,` so there is no segment to remove from the buffer.
 We still have to load segments 14,15,16,17,28,19 to cover `BufferAhead`.

 `Image Timeline` buffered 1 and 2.
-All are covered with `BufferBehind` so no segment to remove from the buffer.
+All are covered with `BufferBehind,` so there is no segment to remove from the buffer.
 We still have to load segments 3 to cover `BufferAhead`.

-if user paused player it should not pause loading segment (till buffer goal is reached), unless explicitly specified in the player's configuration (`stopLoadingSegmentsWhenPaused`)
+If a user pauses the player, it should not pause segment loading (till the buffer goal is reached) unless explicitly specified in the player's configuration (`stopLoadingSegmentsWhenPaused`)

 ![hls-vod-continuous-loading-within-one-rendition-group](./resources/hls-vod-continuous-loading-within-one-rendition-group.svg)

 ## HLS VOD (Manual Quality Switching)

-Each `RenditionGroup` implements `transition` method, which expects destination rendition group and transition reason.
+Each `RenditionGroup` implements a `transition` method, which expects a destination rendition group and transition reason.

-When user manually switches quality, we have to replace buffer around the current time (user should see instant quality update).
+When a user manually switches quality, we have to replace the buffer around the current time (the user should see an instant quality update).

-In the following example, destination rendition group has different audio (different group-id), so we have to reset audio buffer as well.
-But it has the same group-id for subtitles and image timeline always stays the same, so we don't have to clear them.
+In the following example, the destination rendition group has different audio (different group ID), so we have to reset the audio buffer as well.
+However, it has the same group ID for subtitles, and the image timeline always stays the same, so we don't have to clear them.

-Once we loaded main and alternative audio playlists we should select segment to load.
+Once we loaded the main and alternative audio playlists, we should select the segments to load.
 We should use the same algorithm we used for the first load:
 - `PlayerTimeline.getSegment(mainTimeline, currentTime)`: in the current example this should resolve to segment `3`, so we reset `index` to `3`
 - `PlayerTimeline.getSegment(audioTimeline, currentTime)`: in the current example this should resolve to segment `6`, so we reset `index` to `6`